cyberbotics/webots/docs/discord/technical-questions.md

 > OMG I think I found the issue with the urdf creation.
 The issue arises when a joint in the urdf has an orientation (not just translation)

-`@Luftwaffel` Very good news! that will for sure help fixing the issue!
+`@Simon Steinmann` Very good news! that will for sure help fixing the issue!

 ##### Olivier Michel [cyberbotics] 08/05/2020 12:30:28
 `@saditya`: You should merge the red box with the board by creating a compound object.
 See tutorial here: [https://cyberbotics.com/doc/guide/tutorial-5-compound-solid-and-physics-attributes](https://cyberbotics.com/doc/guide/tutorial-5-compound-solid-and-physics-attributes)